Abhirup-Sarkar/nft-preview-card/README.md

 # nft-preview-card

-  creating a NFT preview card component
+This is my solution to the NFT preview card component challenge on Frontend Mentor.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.